Last Updated: 2023-07-07

-Frequent inflammation of the corners of the mouth or the commissures of the lips.
+Common inflammatory disease of the corners of the mouth or the commissures of the lips.
 An infection is usually found, which is seen as a contributory cause.

-Frequent, especially in the case of the formation of a moist chamber in the affected area (wrinkles in older people) or in immunosuppression.
+Frequently, especially when a moist chamber forms in the affected area (wrinkles in elderly people) or also in immunosuppression.

 - Moist chamber due to saliva (irritant contact dermatitis), may be due to hypersalivation or insufficient mouth closure

 - Bacteria (impetigo)